Overview of the Compute Service

 - password (for Windows instances)

-- A security mechanism required to access an instance that uses an Oracle-provided Windows image.
+- A security mechanism required to access an instance that uses a Windows platform image.
 The first time you launch an instance using a Windows image, Oracle Cloud Infrastructure will generate an initial, one-time password that you can retrieve using the console or API.
 This password must be changed after you initially log on.

-- A template of a virtual hard drive that determines the operating system and other software for an instance.
-For details about Oracle Cloud
+A template of a virtual hard drive that determines the operating system and other software for an instance.
+You can launch instances from these sources:

 - Custom images, including bring your own image scenarios.